acomito/expo-to-appstore-checklist/README.md

 * now, if you have not yet, download Apple's [Application Loader 3.0](https://itunesconnect.apple.com/apploader/ApplicationLoader_3.0.dmg)
 * after downloading, open the app and sign in with your apple username and password
+* choose "deliver app" from the options then click "next"
+* a file picker will open, find you ipa file that you built earlier (via your terminal, in my case the ipa is no in my downloads)

 BASED ON: https://github.com/alex-wap/app-store